Prezzodaman/x86/bgl.md

 To convert an image to a .gfx file compatible with BGL, run **convert.py**, specifying the input file and output file.
 Only 24-bit PNGs are supported right now.
 Unless your graphic has lots of unique pixels, it's advisable to use RLE instead.

 ## bgl_draw_gfx_rle
 Draws an RLE encoded graphics file to the BGL's graphics buffer.
 Usage is identical to **bgl_draw_gfx**.
 To convert an image to RLE, use **convert.py** the same way as before, but use the option **--rle**.
 It's advisable to use a different file extension to make it easier to identify an RLE encoded file.
 Using RLE offers a significant reduction in file size, and is also faster to draw.
-The BGL's implementation is slightly different than normal, in that each line is encoded individually, instead of one long stream.
-This makes it easier to draw the graphics, and still results in a great file size.

 ## bgl_draw_full_gfx
 Draws a full-screen graphics file to the BGL's graphics buffer.
 The only required parameter is **bgl_buffer_offset**.
 This command is unsuitable for .com files because a full-screen graphic uses up 64k, which spans the entire memory.
 Therefore, it hasn't been tested, but should work just fine.